Kalman Bayesian Neural Networks for Closed-form Online Learning: Experiments

 \section{Experiments}

 In this section, we validate the proposed KBNN in both classification and regression tasks on benchmark datasets.
-The implementation requires merely matrix operations and is realized in PyTorch.
-In Sec.~\ref{sec:experiments_regression-synth} we test the KBNN on a synthetic regression task.
-Sec.~\ref{subsec:classification} deals with binary classification as already previewed in Fig.~\ref{fig:introduction}.
-An online learning experiment is conducted in Sec.~\ref{sec:experiments_online}.
-In Sec.~\ref{subsec:UCI-regression} the KBNN is compared with other popular approaches for approximate inference on six UCI regression datasets \cite{Dua2019uci}.
-The performance of the methods is assessed by means of the root mean square error (RMSE) for regression tasks, the accuracy for classification tasks, the negative log-likelihood (NLL, explained in the appendix) for quantifying the uncertainty, and the training time.
-All computations are performed on a PC with Intel i7-8850H CPU with 16GB RAM; no GPU is used.
+Four experiments are conducted: (i) Evaluating the KBNN on a synthetic regression task, (ii) binary classification on the well-known Moon dataset, (iii) online learning on the Moon dataset, and (iv) comparison with other approximate inference approaches on nine UCI regression datasets \cite{Dua2019uci}.
+The KBNN implementation merely requires matrix operations and is realized in PyTorch.
+The performance of the methods is assessed by means of the root mean square error (RMSE) for regression tasks, the accuracy for classification tasks, the negative log-likelihood (NLL\arXiv{, explained in the supplementary material}) for quantifying the uncertainty, and the training time.
+A PC with Intel i7-8850H CPU, 16GB RAM but without GPU is used.